awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

   + Migrate to a DB instance class with High I/O capacity\.
   + Convert from standard storage to either General Purpose or Provisioned IOPS storage, depending on how much of an increase you need\.
 For information on available storage types, see [Amazon RDS Storage Types](CHAP_Storage.md#Concepts.Storage)\.

     If you convert to Provisioned IOPS storage, make sure you also use a DB instance class that is optimized for Provisioned IOPS\.
-For information on Provisioned IOPS, see [Provisioned IOPS Storage](CHAP_Storage.md#USER_PIOPS)\.
+For information on Provisioned IOPS, see [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.
   + If you are already using Provisioned IOPS storage, provision additional throughput capacity\.
 + If your client application is caching the Domain Name Service \(DNS\) data of your DB instances, set a time\-to\-live \(TTL\) value of less than 30 seconds\.
 Because the underlying IP address of a DB instance can change after a failover, caching the DNS data for an extended time can lead to connection failures if your application tries to connect to an IP address that no longer is in service\.
 + Test failover for your DB instance to understand how long the process takes for your use case and to ensure that the application that accesses your DB instance can automatically connect to the new DB instance after failover\.